Developer Guide

 Actor: Recruiter

-Preconditions: The system is running, and the recruiter is logged into the application.
+Preconditions: TalentSG has been launched, and the recruiter is logged into the application.

 Main Success Scenario:

-- System confirms that the details are valid and adds the candidate profile.
+- TalentSG confirms that the command is valid and adds the person.

 Extensions:

-- 4a.
+- 1c.
 A duplicate candidate profile is detected.

 Actor: Recruiter